 The development of SUAS follows from recommendations emanating from the 2013 LEADER funded ‘Study to Identify the Best Management of Upland Habitats in County Wicklow’ prepared in 2013 by Mary Tubridy and Associates on behalf of Wicklow Uplands Council.
 The study identified the poor-to-bad conservation status of the habitat found in the Wicklow/ Dublin uplands.
 It also found a decline in the use of the uplands for livestock grazing and the need for specific support for upland farmers.

-Following the announcement of the project earlier this year, a selection process resulted in three commonage groups and one individual farmer been chosen to participate in the initial rollout of the project.
-An announcement for a further expressions of interest is due in 2019.
+Following the announcement of the project in early 2018, a selection process resulted in three commonage groups and one individual farmer been chosen to participate in the initial rollout of the project.

 Participants will work closely with Faith Wilson, an ecologist who will monitor and advise on the improvement of the ecology and water found on the selected sites over the duration of the project.